GoogleChrome/web.dev/src/site/content/en/fast/reduce-javascript-payloads-with-code-splitting/index.md

 ## Why is code splitting beneficial?

-Code splitting is a measure that seeks to minimize startup time.
-When we ship less JavaScript at startup, we can get applications to be [interactive faster](/tti/) by minimizing main thread work.
+Code splitting is a technique that seeks to minimize startup time.
+When we ship less JavaScript at startup, we can get applications to be [interactive faster](/tti/) by minimizing main thread work during this critical period.

 When it comes to [Core Web Vitals](/vitals/), reducing JavaScript payloads downloaded at startup will contribute to better [First Input Delay (FID)](/fid/) and [Interaction to Next Paint (INP)](/inp/) times.
 The reasoning behind this is that, by freeing up the main thread, the application is able to respond to user inputs more quickly by reducing JavaScript parse, compile, and execution-related startup costs.